ZaidaTek/ZaidaScope/ReadMe.md

 3) Since v210419, the included configuration file instructs the program to use the OpenGL renderer.
 Should it not start because of this, simply delete `ZS.cfg`, as the program will then create a new one with the default settings, which uses Windows' built-in GDI system renderer instead.

+4) Using the *Export to PNG* function requires `zlib.dll` and `libpng.dll` to be in the program's execution directory.

+5) Recorded data/Exported diagrams are saved in program's execution directory.

+6) Diagram colors may be altered by editing `ZS.cfg`.
+Color values are saved in hex using RGBA format, e.g. red is `ff0000ff`, blue is `ffff` and yellow is `ffff00ff`.
+Deleting `ZS.cfg` will force the program to load default values, and write a new `ZS.cfg` upon program exit.

 ## Version History